mubarak/spark-cassandra-blueprints/README.md

 # Spark Cassandra Blueprints
 Templates for getting started or doing quick prototypes, building Scala applications with Spark and Cassandra.

-Currently the repo just has the basic samples.
-Full application samples addressing particular use cases are coming over the next few days.

-Some of these will be in the DataBricks github samples as well.

 ## Environment Pre-Requisites
 If you already use Scala skip the SBT step.
 Similarly, if you already can spin up Cassandra locally, skip that step.

 ### SBT: Scala Build Tool